Shahrose/lex-talionis/README.md

 The Lion Throne has innovative objectives, powerful new items, custom classes, a fully functioning skill system with activated skills, a Tellius-style base menu, and much more!

+Visit the Discord server for more information and help: https://discord.gg/gpjcYHe

 # Downloads
-release v0.9.0 - 64-bit Windows only
+release v0.9.4.4 - 64-bit Windows only

 *Dropbox:* https://www.dropbox.com/s/1ikh26td9d68z5n/the_lion_throne.zip?dl=0